mineiros-io/terraform-aws-vpc/README.md

 - **`instance_tenancy`**: *(Optional `string`)*

-  A tenancy option for instances launched into the VPC Default is `"default"`.
+  A tenancy option for instances launched into the VPC.
+  Setting the tenancy to `dedicated` will create additional costs: See https://aws.amazon.com/ec2/pricing/dedicated-instances/ for details.
+  Default is `"default"`.

 - **`enable_dns_support`**: *(Optional `bool`)*